ReidZhuang/tsforge/README.md

-# TSEngine
+# tsforge
-### TSEngine is a Python library for time series feature engineering.
+### Tsforge is a Python library for time series feature engineering.
 It is mainly designed for machine learning modeling before the feature engineering process.
 It can transform time series data into feature data with low cost, serving users who do not have the conditions to use deep learning algorithms to process machine learning data, or who want to use expert knowledge to develop customized features.

-### TSEngine requires the following packages:
+### tsforge requires the following packages:
 - numpy
 - scipy

 ## Purpose
-TSEngine is a tool to generate continuous time series data into features for future modeling demands.
-It is suitable for users who have time series data and want to build a forecasting model with it, and who want to extract features from the time series data without too much computation burden.
-TSEngine is especially for those who prefer customized features extracted from time series data because they want to build forecasting models based on their valued professional experience, which deep learning methodology may not work as effectively and efficiently.
+tsforge is a tool to generate continuous time series data into features for future modeling demands.
+It is suitable for users who have time series data and want to build a forecasting model with it, and who want to extract features from the time series data without too much computation burden. tsforge is especially for those who prefer customized features extracted from time series data because they want to build forecasting models based on their valued professional experience, which deep learning methodology may not work as effectively and efficiently.

-TSEngine functions better on continuous data type.
+tsforge functions better on continuous data type.
 Most of the features are designed to represent continuous time series data’s features.
 Only a few are designed to represent classified time series data’s features.

-TSEngine is part of a larger ecosystem of Python libraries for data science and machine learning, such as pandas, numpy, scipy, and scikit-learn.
+tsforge is part of a larger ecosystem of Python libraries for data science and machine learning, such as pandas, numpy, scipy, and scikit-learn.
 It can be used as a preprocessing step before applying other machine learning algorithms or models to the feature data.

 ## Parameters
 To use this tool, you need to specify two required parameters and five optional parameters (although we highly recommend you to enter all seven parameters to customize your own features).
 The parameters are: